TechLegion/Business-Website/README.md

 ### Backend
 - Node.js with Express.js
-- MongoDB with Mongoose ODM
+- PostgreSQL with Sequelize ORM
 - Nodemailer for email services
 - Express Validator for input validation
 - Handlebars for email templates